MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > There was fixed in [Windows Holographic, version 21H2 - November 2021 Update](hololens-release-notes.md#windows-holographic-version-21h2---november-2021-update)

-There is a known known issue where when the device reaches 18% battery, it will unexpectedly shut down.
+There is a known issue where when the device reaches 18% battery, it will unexpectedly shut down.
 This is a software issue, not a hardware or battery issue, so please do not exchange devices for this.
 If you're unsure if your issue matches this bug, please:

 1. Ensure optional diagnostics are enabled on your device(s)
 1. Reproduce the problem